The Forestry Act

 6. Driving vehicles that adversely affect the forest environment.

-1. Putting up advertising, signs or other objects with this purpose;
+1. Putting up advertising, signs or other similar objects;

 2. Collecting specimens;